-The objective of this calculation is to assess the liquefaction potential of the foundation soils and dikes surrounding Ponds ABC at Dominion Energy's Possum Point Power Station in Dumfries, VA.
-Liquefaction potential is assessed for the final closure condition of the ponds.
+The objective of this calculation is to assess the liquefaction potential of the foundation soils and dikes surrounding Ash Pond E at Dominion Energy's Possum Point Power Station in Dumfries, VA.
+Liquefaction potential is assessed for the final closure condition of these ponds.